 The Ayers lived at 232 Beacon and at their home in Lowell while they were having a new home built at 395 Commonwealth.

-By the 1900-1901 winter season, Frank and Alice Jones had returned from Europe and planned to introduce their daughter, Charlotte, into society.
-He died in December of 1900, and in October of 1901, Alice Jones traveled to Europe with Charlotte (and, probably their two younger children, Walter McKown Jones and Minna Twombly Jones).
-By the 1902-1903 winter season she was living at The Tuileries at 270 Commonwealth, and by the 1903-1904 season at 401 Marlborough.
+By the 1900-1901 winter season, The Joneses had returned from Europe and planned to introduce their daughter, Charlotte, into society.
+He died in December of 1900, and in October of 1901 Alice Jones traveled to Europe with Charlotte (and, probably, Walter and Minna).
+By the 1902-1903 winter season they were living at The Tuileries at 270 Commonwealth, and by the 1903-1904 season at 401 Marlborough.

 On May 13, 1901, 232 Beacon was purchased from Alice Jones by Richard Dudley Sears.
 He and his wife, Eleanor (Nellie) Mary (Cochrane) Sears, made it their home.
 During the 1900-1901 winter season, they had lived at 245 Commonwealth.
 They also maintained a home at Prides Crossing.